JRaams/spigot-plugin-template-vsc/README.md

 # spigot-plugin-template-vsc

-Spigot MC 1.8.8 plugin template for use with Visual Studio Code using openJDK 18
+Spigot MC 1.8.8 plugin template for use with Visual Studio Code using JDK 1.8

 ### 0. Prerequisites